Early Response Team (ERT) Program

 - An ERT badge will be issued which expires after three years.
 Recertification classes may be shorter than 8 hours.

 Interested in becoming part of an Early Response Team?
 Please register in this form.
-For more information, please email firstname.lastname@example.org.
+For more information, please email our ERT Coordinator, firstname.lastname@example.org.

 Early Response Team training and deployment is a combined effort of United Methodist Volunteers In Mission (UMVIM) and United Methodist Committee on Relief (UMCOR)